Susan Garrett

 Susan Garrett is a former Democratic member of the Illinois Senate, who represented the 29th District from 2003 to 2013, and the 59th district of the Illinois House of Representatives for four years previously.
 The 29th district includes all or parts of Bannockburn, Deerfield, Des Plaines, Fort Sheridan, Glencoe, Glenview, Highland Park, Highwood, Knollwood, Lake Bluff, Lake Forest, Mount Prospect, Niles, Northbrook, Park Ridge, Prospect Heights and Riverwoods.

-Redistricting by Democratic legislators following the 2000 census made veteran Republican senator Kathy Parker, vulnerable, and Garrett won the seat in 2002.
-While in the Illinois House, Garret proposed to limit campaign contributions from government employees to politicians for whom they worked, as well as from special interests, and upon election to the state Senate, she was named vice chair of the Government Ethics Reform Committee.
+Following the 2000 census, the district boundaries were redrawn by Democratic legislators.
+The new map made the district more favorable to Democrats and Republican incumbant senator Kathy Parker lost her seat to Garrett in 2002.
+During her tenure in the Illinois House, Garret proposed legislation to limit campaign contributions from government employees to their supervisors and from special interest groups.
+After her election to the state Senate, she was named vice chair of the Government Ethics Reform Committee.
 In July 2011, Garrett announced she would not seek re-election to the state senate in 2012.